com-lihaoyi/cask/docs/pages/4 - Cask Actors.md

 os.read.lines(logPath) ==> Seq("I am cow, I am cow", "Hear me moo, moooo")
 ```

-All cask actors require a `cask.actor.Context`, which is an extended
-`scala.concurrent.ExecutionContext`.
-Here we are using `Context.Test`, which
-also provides the handy `waitForInactivity()` method which blocks until all
-asynchronous actor processing has completed.

 In the above example, we are defining a single `Logger` actor class, which we
 are instantiating once as `val logger`.
 We can now send as many messages as we
 want via `logger.send`: while the processing of a message make take some time